 Is watermilfoil an invasive species

-Heavy infestations can even result in decreased dissolved oxygen levels.
-Aggressive growth can choke out desired native plant species.
-This is a non-native aquatic plant in the US and also classified as an invasive species.
+Heavy infestations of milfoil can result in decreased dissolved oxygen levels.
+Aggressive growth also chokes out desired native plant species.
+This is a non-native aquatic plant in the United States and also classified as an invasive species.

 Non chemical milfoil removal options:

 Raking can be used to remove watermilfoil, BUT it is crucial that all broken stems are removed because of fragmentation.